benfertig/timestamper/README.md

     * Press this button to unfreeze the timestamp and resynchronize it with the timer.

 ### 12 - Help button
+* Press this button for instructions on how to use this program.

 ### 13 - License/Credit button
+* Press this button for information on this program's license and attribution for outside sources.

 ### 14 - Current note
+* This is the area where the user should type their current note.
+Pressing the "Save note" button will clear this area and record the text displayed there, ALONG WITH the current timestamp, in the current output file as well as in the notes log (see 10).

 ### 15 - Cancel note button
+* This will clear the current note box (see 14) WITHOUT RECORDING THE CURRENT NOTE in the notes log (see 10) or the current output file.

 ### 16 - Save note button
+* This will clear the current note box (see 14) AND RECORD THE CURRENT NOTE in the notes log (see 10) and the current output file.

 ### 17 - Timer
+* This area displays the timer's current time.
+As long as the timer is not running, these values can be edited.
+The minimum time is 00:00:00.00 and the maximum time is 99:59:59.99.

 ## Attribution
 ### Visuals